theAvocadoCoder/100-days-of-code/log.md

 **Today's Progress**:
 1. Finished building the mentorhub partner-ui partners route
 2. Starting working on the edit partner route; currently stuck on implementing type ahead in the addContact form

+### Day 87: November 14th, Thursday

+**Today's Progress**:
+1. Had a really busy day today and could only squeeze in a few LeetCode problems.
+Worked with Promises which I, admittedly, know next to nothing about.
+I will be doing further reading on this.
+I like that the problems make me consider edge cases I normally wouldn't think about and they also prompt me to read up on topics I'm unfamiliar with.